Trump signs proclamation to ban travel from 12 countries

 “The list is subject to revision based on whether material improvements are made.
 And likewise new countries can be added as threats emerge around the world, but we will not allow people to enter our country who wish to do us harm and nothing will stop us from keeping America safe,” the president said.

-Wednesday’s proclamation comes less than five months after the president was inaugurated into office for his second term.
+Wednesday’s proclamation comes less than five months after the president was inaugurated.
 On his first day in office, he issued an executive order directing cabinet members, including the secretary of state, to compile a list of countries “for which vetting and screening information is so deficient as to warrant a partial or full suspension on the admission of nationals from those countries.”

 In his first term, Trump barred travelers from seven majority-Muslim nations from coming to the US, a policy that saw court challenges before President Joe Biden repealed it when he took office in 2021.